trustgraph-ai/trustgraph/README.md

 ## Context Cores

-A challenge facing GraphRAG architectures is the ability to reuse and remove datasets from agent workflows.
-TrustGraph can store the data ingest process as reusable Context Cores.
+A challenge facing GraphRAG architectures is the ability to reuse and remove context from agent workflows.
+TrustGraph can build modular and reusable Context Cores.
 Context cores can be loaded and removed during runtime.
-Some sample knowledge cores are [here](https://github.com/trustgraph-ai/catalog/tree/master/v3).
+Some sample context cores are [here](https://github.com/trustgraph-ai/catalog/tree/master/v3).

 A Context Core has two components: